Migrating Tencent Cloud CVM Data Across Availability Zones

 sudo ./go2tencentcloud_x64 --check.

 - By default, the go2tencentcloud migration tool automatically performs checking when it starts to run.
-If you want to skip the check and force migration, set the value of the
+If you want to skip the check and force migration, configure the value of the

 Client.Extra.IgnoreCheckfield in the client.json file to